 where the average currents are

 Our aim is to express these average currents in terms of the average fields $h_i(t)=\langle \hat{h}_i(\vec{\eta}) \rangle_P$, $e_i(t)=\langle \hat{e}_i(\vec{\eta}) \rangle_P$.
 Assuming the distribution $P$ in $\langle ... \rangle_P$ is given by Eq.~\eqref{FP-sol-ansatz} along with Eqs.~\eqref{P_LE} and \eqref{P_d-sol}, one can get evolution equations for the average conserved fields $h_i(t)$ and $e_i(t)$,--- hence for the fields $\beta_i(t)$ and $\tau_i(t)$ through the equations of state in Eq.~\eqref{eqn-of-st-loc}.
-We emphasize that we are interested to obtain linearized hydrodynamic evolutions of these fields valid at macroscopic scale to linear order in deviations from the GE {\it i..e.} in the LR regime.
+We emphasise that we are interested to obtain hydrodynamic evolutions of these fields to linear order in deviations.
 Our strategy consists of two steps.
-In the first step, we find the equations for the fields averaged only over the LE distribution in the LR regime.
-In this computation we will get a linearized HD equation which are diffusive in the form because one ignores the space-time correlations of the currents in this step (since the LE distribution in Eq.~\eqref{P_LE} is product in structure).
+In the first step, we find the equations for the fields averaged only over the LE distribution in the linear response regime.
+In this computation we will get a linearized HD equation which are diffusive in the form because the space-time correlations of the currents in this step will be ignored (since the LE distribution in Eq.~\eqref{P_LE} is product in structure).
 Such correlations can provide extra contributions to the average currents at linear order in deviations from the GE state.
-To incorporate the effects of such correlations, we, in the second step, incorporate the contribution from the deviation $P_d(\vec{\eta},t)$ from the LE distribution.
+To incorporate the effects of such correlations, we, in the second step, consider the contribution from the deviation $P_d(\vec{\eta},t)$ from the LE distribution.

-In order to get the proper space-time continuous hydrodynamic equations one uses the fact that the conserved fields vary slowly over space, {\it i.e.} their values change appreciably only over large number of lattice sites and the system size is very large {\it i.e.} $N \to \infty$.
-Equivalently, one can say that the temperature and `pressure' fields vary slowly over the lattice as